actor-framework/actor-framework/manual/CopyOnWriteTypes.rst

 CAF uses copy-on-write for its ``message`` type, which basically is a type-erased tuple.
-CAF also includes ``cow_tuple`` which wraps a ``std::tuple`` and allows users to pass e expensive data (like strings and lists) as a single unit that can be passed around cheaply.
+CAF also includes ``cow_tuple`` which wraps a ``std::tuple`` and allows users to pass expensive data (like strings and lists) as a single unit that can be passed around cheaply.
 This is particularly useful when emitting tuples in a flow, where the tuples are frequently buffered and passed around.